pollination/pollination-docs/model-editor/commands.md

 #### Merge Distance

-The maximum distance between the vertices that should be merged together when creating the boundaries.
+The maximum distance between rooms below which the boundary will be drawn around the rooms together (instead of being separate for each room).
+Setting a non-zero value here will allow you to draw boundaries around rooms that have gaps in between them (crossing gaps up to the specified distance).

 </details>

 Create polyline boundaries around a selection of rooms.
-The command can return polylines for either the exterior border around the rooms or just the holes (or both).
+The command can return polylines for either the exterior border around the rooms or just the holes in the selection (or both).
 You can use the generated borders for aligning the existing rooms or creating new rooms.
-See line commands for the full list of the available commands.
+See the line commands for the full list of the available commands.

 {% embed url="https://drive.google.com/open?id=1XXLZWxD-9Q2Dy1BSkQw8Iz9hK_gyKEMV&usp=drive_fs" %}
 Create Boundary